getporter/porter/docs/content/how-mixins-work.md

 * upgrade
 * uninstall

-Porter in turn, expects that a mixin should provide a corresponding command.
+Porter in turn, expects that a mixin should provide a command that corresponds to each of these actions.
 If the corresponding action is not relevant, the mixin should still provide a command for the action and return no error.
-Here is `helm` mixin again, for reference:
+Here is `helm` mixin again for reference:

 ```
 $ ./bin/mixins/helm/helm